kay-enigma/DSMLC-Final-Competition2025-Sample-Projects/Example_2_Linear_Reg.md

 # Employee Revenue Prediction Using Linear Regression

-## Overview
+# Overview

 This project applies **Linear Regression** to predict employee revenue based on their **hourly rate** and **hours worked**.
 The dataset includes billing and employee records, and the model is trained to estimate total revenue.

-This example showcases:
+## This example showcases:

 - **Data preprocessing:** Merging employee rate data with billing records and handling missing values.
 - **Feature engineering:** Calculating revenue as a product of hours worked and employee rate.
 - **Machine learning pipeline:** Training a regression model to predict revenue.
 - **Performance evaluation:** Using Mean Squared Error (MSE) and R-squared (R²) to assess model accuracy.
 - **Data visualization:** Plotting actual vs. predicted revenue for comparison.

+This example demonstrates how **Linear Regression** can be used in the **Final Competition’s Machine Learning category**, where participants are encouraged to apply ML techniques for data-driven insights.
+It illustrates the importance of **feature selection, data cleaning, and model evaluation** in real-world datasets.

 ## Dataset